gamecicn/Kaggle_HM/README.md

 ## Introduction

-Xinxin and his team proposed an innovation mechanism to apply Reinforcement Learning as a regularization of supervised learning models for recommender  systems [1].
-In the newer paper[2], they advanced introduced negative training samples which can eliminate positive bias in the first paper.
-Hence  the new models could achieve better performance.
-The paper's code managed to get State-Of-The-Art performance on RC15[3] and Retailrocket[4] datasets, which are dedicated for recommender system models.
-However, the recommender system compromise many application environments.
-We wonder about the generalizability of the method.
-In this project, we try to apply the second paper's code to data of the latest Kaggle's competition, [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) .
+Xinxin and his team proposed an innovation mechanism to apply Reinforcement Learning(RL) as a regularizer of supervised learning models for recommender systems [1].
+The RL  regularizer could help traditional supervised learning-based recommender systems (Recsys) maximize long-term reward.
+In the second paper[2], they additionally introduced negative training samples, which can eliminate positive bias.
+Hence the models could achieve better performance.
+The paper's code managed to get State-Of-The-Art performance on RC15[3] and Retailrocket[4] datasets, which are dedicated for the recommender system.
+However, the recommender system compromises many application environments.
+We wonder whether their models can work on more complicated datasets.
+In this project, we try to apply the second paper's code to the latest Kaggle competition data, [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations).
 Moreover, we implement other algorithms on the H&M dataset.
-Hence, this data set includes our works of two phases:
+Hence, this data set includes our works in two phases:

 - Apply code of *Supervised Advantage Actor-Critic for Recommender Systems* on data from Kaggle H&M competition.
 - Build other models for  Kaggle H&M competition.